Smartphones as a Public Health Tool

 Kershaw said that cell phones and mobile technology have not been used to their full potential as public health research tools and, he believes, this is one of the first studies that will use phones to track personal communications and locations.
 The study should help to determine the usefulness of cell phones in understanding social networks, which could have broad implications for future public health research.

 Kershaw said that the information will be used to create health interventions that target specific peer groups.

 The study is funded with a $453,750 grant from the National Institutes of Health.

-This Article was submitted by Denise Laraine Meyer, on Tuesday, August 14, 2012.
+This article was submitted by Denise Meyer on August 14, 2012.